temporalio/cli/temporalcli/commandsmd/commands.md

 * `--input`, `-i` (string[]) -
   Input value (default JSON unless --input-meta is non-JSON encoding).
 Can be passed multiple times for multiple arguments.
 Cannot be combined with --input-file.
+  Can be passed multiple times.
 * `--input-file` (string[]) -
   Read `PATH` as the input value (JSON by default unless --input-meta is non-JSON encoding).
 Can be passed multiple times for multiple arguments.
 Cannot be combined with --input.
+  Can be passed multiple times.
 * `--input-meta` (string[]) -
   Metadata for the input payload, specified as a `KEY=VALUE` pair.
 If KEY is "encoding", overrides the default of "json/plain".
 Pass multiple --input-meta options to set multiple pairs.
+  Can be passed multiple times.
 * `--input-base64` (bool) -
   Assume inputs are base64-encoded and attempt to decode them.